National Flood Guidelines

 Australian Rainfall and Runoff

 The ARR guidelines and accompanying datasets are a significant source of technical information used to determine the degree to which a particular area is flood-prone.
-It allows engineers and planners to make more informed decisions about the location and design of infrastructure and buildings.
+The guidelines allow engineers and planners to make more informed decisions about the location and design of infrastructure and buildings.

-The guide was last updated in 1987 and was available only in paper form.
-Since it was released, new approaches to catchment and flood modelling have been developed, a significant volume of new data about rainfall and runoff patterns has been collected, and considerable advances have been made in computing technology.
+Keeping ARR up-to-date is an important component in the provision of reliable (robust) estimates of flood risk.
+The revision will take into account new approaches to catchment and flood modelling, include a significant volume of new data about rainfall and runoff patterns, and embrace the considerable advances that have been made in computing technology.
 The revision will be made available digitally, providing increased efficiencies for the consultants and others who develop flood studies.
 It will also enable the individual components of ARR to be more easily updated in the future.